-Knight Therapeutics, Inc., or Knight
+Knight Therapeutics, Inc. ("Knight")

-In March 2018, the Company entered into an exclusive license agreement with Knight Therapeutics, Inc., or the Knight Agreement, for the development, commercialization and distribution of tenapanor in Canada for hyperphosphatemia and IBS-C. The Company assessed these arrangements in accordance with Topic 606 and concluded that the contract counterparty, Knight, is a customer.
-Based on the Company's assessment, it identified that the license and the manufacturing supply services were its material performance obligations at the inception of the agreement, and as such each of the performance obligations are distinct.
+In March 2018, the Company entered into an exclusive license agreement with Knight (the "Knight Agreement"), for the development, commercialization and distribution of tenapanor in Canada for hyperphosphatemia and IBS-C. The Company assessed this arrangement in accordance with ASC 606 and concluded that the contract counterparty, Knight, is a customer.
+Based on management's assessment, the Company determined that the license and the manufacturing supply services represented the material performance obligations at the inception of the agreement, and as such, each of the performance obligations is distinct.

-Under the terms of the agreement, the Company is eligible to receive up to CAD 25 million in total payments, worth up to \$18.9 million at the currency exchange rate on September 30, 2019, including an up-front payment and development and sales milestones, reimbursement of supply costs on a schedule specifying cost per tablet, with a reasonable mark up for overhead, as well as tiered royalty rates on net sales ranging from the mid-single digits to the low twenties.
-The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at September 30, 2019.
+Under the terms of the agreement, the Company is eligible to receive up to \$17.6 million, including an upfront payment, development and sales milestones, reimbursement of supply costs on a schedule specifying cost per tablet, with a reasonable mark up for overhead, as well as tiered royalty rates on net sales ranging from the mid-single digits to the low twenties.
+The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at March 31, 2020.